-7. Test Specimen
+8. Test Specimen

-7.1 Removal from roll:

-7.1.1Three strips of tape, at least 100 mm long, are removed from the roll by pulling radially at a rate of approximately 300 mm/sat intervals of 300 mm.
+8.1 Removal from roll: Three strips of tape, at least 100 mm long, are removed from the roll by pulling radially at a rate of approximately 300 mm/s, at intervals of 300 mm.

-7.1.2 If the width of the tape is greater than 12 mm, the specimen shall be cut out of the middle of the tape to a width of 9 mm.
+8.2 If the width of the tape is greater than 12 mm, the specimen shall be cut out of the middle of the tape to a width of 9 mm.
 The specimen shall be cut with a sharp tool to avoid tearing the edges.